cheungbx/dishwasher/README.md

           heater GPIO15 // D8 - contorl the under water heater that heats up the water to the required temperature.
 The program checks the water temperature sensor to turn the heater on or off.
           SSD 1306 - (SCL/GPIO 5/D1,  SDA/GPIO 4/D2) - display messages and menu

- Input:
+ Input:   Following are the input pins

-          1. buttonPin - A0 - connect th eother end of the button to 3.3V
+          buttonPin - A0 - connect th eother end of the button to 3.3V
-          2. TemperaturePin 12 //D6 - connects to the water temperature sensor
-          3. lowWaterSensorPin 13 // D7 - connects to a wire imersed into water to mark the low water level.
-Connect another wire from the bottom of the tank to Ground.
-          4. highWaterSensorPin 14 // D5 - connects to a wire imersed into water to mark the low water level.
+          TemperaturePin 12 //D6 - connects to the water temperature sensor lowWaterSensorPin 13 // D7 - connects to a wire imersed into water to mark the low water level.
+Connect another wire from the bottom of the tank to Ground. highWaterSensorPin 14 // D5 - connects to a wire imersed into water to mark the low water level.
 Connect another wire from the bottom of the tank to Ground.

 */